aksharanigam1112/Movie-Ticket-Booking-System/README.md

 ### API Calls & Screenshots :-

 > ***GET Request ===> http://127.0.0.1:5000/  ===>  {'msg' : 'Welcome to Ticket Booking System', 'status' : 200}***

+    Initial Call to the API

 ![Home](/API_screenshots/Home.png)

 > ***POST Request ===> http://127.0.0.1:5000/book ===>  {'msg' : 'Booked successfully', 'status' : 200}***

+    To book a Ticket the user provides name, phone number, time, date, number of tickets to be booked and seat numbers.
+After which a ticket ID is alloted to the user.
+If an exception is raised the API returns with status code 400

 ![Booking Ticket](/API_screenshots/Book-ticket.png)